 On the heels of The Magicians conjuring its latest (and final) musical offering and with Riverdale ready to size up Hedwig and the Angry Inch, TVLine decided to take a look back at some of our favorites from days (and shows) gone by.
 (Updated from Spring 2017.)

 Now, before you start claiming that a favorite was omitted, take CAREFUL NOTE of our criteria!

 * The show must be non-musical.
 (Sorry, Glee!)

-* The episode must have multiple musical numbers, rather than just a one-off song.
+* The episode must feature multiple musical numbers, rather than just a one-off song.
 (Sorry, How I Met Your Mother!)

-* The songs must come about spontaneously, rather than being part of — let’s say — a play within the show.
+* The songs must come about spontaneously, rather than being part of/confined to a play within the show.
 (Sorry, Supernatural!)

-I’m docking points for the episode’s unnecessary length — 90 minutes?
-Seriously?! — but Psych‘s brief foray into the musical world is still a relative success.
+We’re docking points for the episode’s unnecessary length — 90 minutes?
+Seriously?! — but Psych‘s foray into the musical world is still a relative success.

-rip-off homage, “Spellbinding” takes us back to Tabitha’s early days as a magical student, where she and her black hat eventually abandon the side of good in favor of a self-serving future of evil.
-The lyrics are kind of meh, but I’m giving extra points to Kim Huber (aka “Young Tabitha”) for singing her damn face off in the episode’s title number:
+rip-off homage, “Spellbinding” took us back to Tabitha’s early days as a magical student, where she and her black hat eventually abandon the side of good in favor of a self-serving future of evil.
+The lyrics are meh, but we’re giving extra points to Kim Huber (aka “Young Tabitha”) for singing her damn face off in the title number: